teppeis/eslint-config-teppeis/README.md

 ## Usage

-`npm i -D eslint-config-teppeis` and specify in your `.eslintrc.json`:
+`npm i -D eslint eslint-config-teppeis` and specify in your `.eslintrc.json`:

 ```json
 {